 1. Functional testing

 Initially your API testing will focus on functionality to make sure that your APIs return the expected responses for both expected and unexpected input.
 You might use a keyword-driven testing approach to allow testers to define test harnesses at a higher level, or you might use data-driven testing to test large sets of input and expected output data.
+Functionally test your API’s with SoapUI NG Pro.

 2. Performance testing

 Performance needs to be tested and ensured; preferably you design your functional tests so they can be reused as load-tests to make sure that functionality works as expected even with multiple concurrent clients, and that performance is in line with your performance requirements (which you reviewed during the inception phase – right?).
+LoadUI NG Pro, is a complete solution for performance and load testing your APIs.

 3. Security testing